telerik/blazor-ui/scheduler/load-appointments-on-demand/readme.md

 * The service "translates" the UI information (current date, which might not be the exact start of the period; and current view) into a range of dates to filter by.
     * You may want to pass additional data such as current user, their rights/roles, specific calendars and so on that will help you optimize the request.
-* The scheduler events are used to fetch that data on demand and populate it to the `Data` parameter.
+* The scheduler events are used to fetch that data on demand and populate it to its `Data` parameter.
 * In this example, a real database and real optimization is not implemented, the method just filters a hardcoded set of appointments in-memory.
 You need to implement the desired optimizations according to your particular situation, data, data source connection, business logic.
+    * The Blazor app data service can send and receive the data in any way required by your app - direct database connection in a server-side app, serialize to an API endpoint, serialize for an OData endpoint, use local cache (e.g., browser local storage or in-memory on server), and so on.